J. D. Smith (fullback, born 1932)

 J. D. Smith Jr. (July 19, 1932 – April 1, 2015) — the initials stand for nothing — was an American professional football player who was a running back in the National Football League (NFL) for the Chicago Bears, San Francisco 49ers, and Dallas Cowboys.
 He was a second team All-Pro in 1959 and was twice a member of the NFL Pro Bowl team.

 Smith played college football for the North Carolina A&T Aggies and was a three-time member of the All-Colored Intercollegiate Athletic Association team.
 He was made an inaugural member of the North Carolina A&T Sports Hall of Fame in 1971.

-Early years
+Early life

 J.D.
 Smith Jr. attended Sterling High School in Greenville, South Carolina, where he played football, basketball, and baseball.
 He accepted a football scholarship from North Carolina A&T State University, from which he graduated with a Bachelor of Science degree in physical education and social studies in 1956.

 He was named the starter at fullback as a sophomore, leading the team with 73 carries for 396 yards (5.4 avg.) and 8 touchdowns in 10 games.
 He led the team again as a senior, appearing in 8 games with 89 carries for 482 yards (5.3 avg.) and 4 touchdowns.